Doctor Who missing episodes: Continuing search

 On 20 April 2006, it was announced on Blue Peter that a life-sized Dalek would be given to anyone who found and returned one of the missing episodes.

 In January 2007, ITV began a campaign called "Raiders of the Lost Archive" and although the campaign was run by ITV, they were also looking to find Doctor Who episodes and other BBC shows.
 One episode of the Raiders of the Lost Archive show aired in January 2007 and a further two episodes in July 2009.

 In December 2012, the Radio Times listings magazine announced it was launching the hunt for more Doctor Who episodes, to tie-in with the show's 50th anniversary.
 The Radio Times issued its own list of missing episodes.
 The magazine has also set up an email address specifically for Doctor Who missing episodes that the public can use to contact it if they have any information.

 In June 2018, Paul Vanezis (a member of the Restoration Team who is also a missing episode hunter) said in a podcast interview that "there is absolutely no question" that some missing episodes are held by private collectors, including "one or two" by collectors that he knows.
 In August 2020, he described how a copy of The Daleks' Master Plan may have survived in Australia.
 He reiterated in March 2021 that missing Doctor Who episodes do exist out there.

-In April 2020, Philip Morris repeated that the remaining missing episode of The Web of Fear was stolen, and claimed that "at least six" missing episodes are currently in the hands of private collectors, but they are uncertain how they would be treated if they returned the episodes to the BBC.
+In April 2020, Philip Morris repeated that the remaining missing episode of The Web of Fear was stolen, and claimed that "at least six" missing episodes are in the hands of private collectors, but they are uncertain how they would be treated if they returned the episodes to the BBC.
 Morris later tweeted that a blog claiming he was negotiating with these collectors was "completely false and fake".